Auditorio de Tenerife Adán Martín is in Santa Cruz de Tenerife, Avda de la Constitución 1, CP 38003

 How can I buy my tickets?

-When is the box office open?
+What’s the box office opening hours?

 Are there any spaces for wheelchair users?